-TOEFL Score – All Students whose first-language is not English must submit a TOEFL score to ensure ability to attend and comprehend classes.
-The test score can be from a paper-based, internet-based, or computer based exam.
-The minimum scores are: Paper-based – 550; Computer-based – 213; Internet-based – 79.
+Language Requirement – All Students whose first language is not English must submit a TOEFL or IELTS score to ensure the ability to attend and comprehend classes.
+The TOEFL test score can be from a paper-based, internet-based, or computer-based exam.
+The minimum TOEFL scores are Paper-based – 550; Computer-based – 213; Internet-based – 79.
 The minimum IELTS score is 6.5

 Health History and Immunization Form

-The Following Documents will be required after acceptance: 1) USF Insurance Forms.
+The Following Documents will be required after acceptance: 1) USF Insurance Forms or approved alternate.

-3)Financial Verification: The Office on International Services will be emailing you AFTER admission to USF for financial paperwork.
+3)Financial Verification: The Office of International Services will be emailing you after admission to USF for financial paperwork.
 You do not need to submit proof of funding until this time.
-4)Housing and Meal Plan Application: Students planning to make independent arrangements for housing are asked to inform your USF Program Coordinator, Kim Wood, of their decision in the form of a letter or email.
+4)Housing and Meal Plan Application: Students planning to make independent arrangements for housing are asked to inform your USF Program Coordinator, Lauren Strange, of their decision in the form of a letter or email.